Walt Disney’s Enchanted Tiki Room – Adventureland – Magic Kingdom

 The finale has every Audio-Animatronic figure performing a rousing version of “Hawaiian War Chant”.
 The choice of exit music is somewhat unusual, namely an arrangement of “Heigh-Ho” from Snow White and the Seven Dwarfs with lyrics thanking guests for watching the show and hurrying them to the exit.

-There is no FastPass+ for this show, but there is rarely a long wait.
+There are no Lightning Lanes for this show, but there is rarely a long wait.
 Typically, you just have to wait for the previous show to finish before you can enter the theater.

 The theater is quite dark at times, which may frighten some small children.
 Some children may find some scenes a bit scary or intense (see Kids and Characters, below).